CMU-313/fall-2021-hw4-redfox/README.md

 # Software Engineering for Machine Learning Assignment

+This is the implementation of a Machine Learning microservice to determine the various predictors of student performance.

+[Enter model features here]

 Deployment Instructions

 1) Build and deploy the models by using Docker and Flask